darumilli/React-App-Movie-Recommendation/README.md

 Once the application is running, you can:

-- Register and log in to your account
 - Search for movies by name
 - View detailed information about a selected movie
 - Get personalized recommendations based on your preferences
-- Log out of your account

 ## Contributing